highcharts/node-export-server/README.md

 The server accepts the following arguments:

-  * `infile`: A string containing JSON or SVG for the chart
+- `infile`: A string containing JSON or SVG for the chart
-  * `options`: Alias for `infile`
+- `options`: Alias for `infile`
-  * `svg`: A string containing SVG to render
+- `svg`: A string containing SVG to render
-  * `type`: The format: `png`, `jpeg`, `pdf`, `svg`.
+- `type`: The format: `png`, `jpeg`, `pdf`, `svg`.
 Mimetypes can also be used.
-  * `scale`: The scale factor.
+- `scale`: The scale factor.
 Use it to improve resolution in PNG and JPG, for example setting scale to 2 on a 600px chart will result in a 1200px output.
-  * `width`: The chart width (overrides scale)
+- `width`: The chart width (overrides scale)
-  * `callback`: Javascript to execute in the highcharts constructor.
+- `callback`: Javascript to execute in the highcharts constructor.
-  * `resources`: Additional resources.
+- `resources`: Additional resources.
-  * `constr`: The constructor to use.
+- `constr`: The constructor to use.
 Either `Chart` or `Stock`.
-  * `b64`: Bool, set to true to get base64 back instead of binary.
+- `b64`: Bool, set to true to get base64 back instead of binary.
-  * ~~`async`: Get a download link instead of the file data.
-Note that the `b64` option overrides the `async` option.~~ This option is deprecated and will be removed as of Desember 1st 2021.
+- ~~`async`: Get a download link instead of the file data.
+Note that the `b64` option overrides the `async` option.~~ This option is deprecated and will be removed as of December 1st 2021.
 Read the [announcement article on how to replace async](https://www.highcharts.com/docs/export-module/deprecated-async-option).
-  * `noDownload`: Bool, set to true to not send attachment headers on the response.
+- `noDownload`: Bool, set to true to not send attachment headers on the response.
-  * `asyncRendering`: Wait for the included scripts to call `highexp.done()` before rendering the chart.
+- `asyncRendering`: Wait for the included scripts to call `highexp.done()` before rendering the chart.
-  * `globalOptions`: A JSON object with options to be passed to `Highcharts.setOptions`.
+- `globalOptions`: A JSON object with options to be passed to `Highcharts.setOptions`.
-  * `dataOptions`: Passed to `Highcharts.data(..)`
+- `dataOptions`: Passed to `Highcharts.data(..)`
-  * `customCode`: When `dataOptions` is supplied, this is a function to be called with the after applying the data options.
+- `customCode`: When `dataOptions` is supplied, this is a function to be called with the after applying the data options.
 Its only argument is the complete options object which will be passed to the Highcharts constructor on return.

 It responds to `application/json`, `multipart/form-data`, and URL encoded requests.

 Each of the workers has a maximum number of requests it can handle before it restarts itself to keep everything responsive.
 This number is 40 by default, and can be tweaked with `--workLimit`.
-As with `--initialWorkers` and `--maxWorkers`, this number should also be tweaked to fit your use case.
+As with `--minWorkers` and `--maxWorkers`, this number should also be tweaked to fit your use case.
 Also, the `--acquireTimeout` option is worth to mention as well, in case there would be problems with acquiring resources.
 It is set in miliseconds with 5000 as a default value.
+Lastly, the `--createTimeout` and `--destroyTimeout` options are similar to the `--acquireTimeout` but for resource's create and destroy actions.

 ## Setup: Injecting the Highcharts dependency

 In order to use the export server, Highcharts.js needs to be injected into the export template.

 Since version 3.0.0 Highcharts is fetched in a Just-In-Time manner, which makes it easy to switch configurations.
-It is no longer required to explicitly accept the license as in older versions - __but the export server still requires a valid Highcharts license to be used__.
+It is no longer required to explicitly accept the license as in older versions - **but the export server still requires a valid Highcharts license to be used**.

 ## Using In Automated Deployments